 Undergraduate and Postgraduate mental health nursing.

-White, MR, Stein-Parbury, J, Orr, F & Dawson, A 2018, 'Working with consumers who hear voices: The experience of early career nurses in mental health services in Australia.', International journal of mental health nursing.View/Download from: Publisher's site
+White, MR, Stein-Parbury, J, Orr, F & Dawson, A 2019, 'Working with consumers who hear voices: The experience of early career nurses in mental health services in Australia.', International Journal of Mental Health Nursing, vol. 28, no. 2, pp. 605-615.View/Download from: Publisher's site

 Mental health consumers who hear voices frequently experience distress and express a desire to discuss their voice-hearing experience.
 Nurses do not regularly demonstrate a willingness to engage in such discussions.
 With the introduction of educational strategies that develop empathy and an understanding of voice-hearing experiences, it is anticipated that early career nurses will be able to translate such understanding into their professional nursing practice.
 To explore early career nurses' understanding of providing care to mental health consumers who hear voices, a qualitative exploratory descriptive study was conducted in which nine early career Registered Nurses were interviewed regarding their experiences of caring for people who hear voices.
 Thematic analysis was employed to analyse the data and generate themes.
 Participants reported difficulty in developing relationships with consumers who hear voices, due to a workplace culture that was focussed on risk and lacking professional support.
 Nurses need specific education to develop the skills necessary to respond to consumers who hear voices and engage in dialogue that assists consumers to relate to the voices in a meaningful way.
 However, for this to succeed in practice, changes need to be supported by addressing the cultural barriers, such as risk-focussed environments, that prevent nurses implementing best practice.

-Hogan, R, Orr, F, Fox, D, Cummins, A & Foureur, M 2018, 'Developing nursing and midwifery students' capacity for coping with bullying and aggression in clinical settings: Students' evaluation of a learning resource.', Nurse education in practice, vol. 29, pp. 89-94.View/Download from: UTS OPUS or Publisher's site
+Hogan, R, Orr, F, Fox, D, Cummins, A & Foureur, M 2018, 'Developing nursing and midwifery students' capacity for coping with bullying and aggression in clinical settings: Students' evaluation of a learning resource.', Nurse education in practice, vol. 29, pp. 89-94.View/Download from: Publisher's site

 An innovative blended learning resource for undergraduate nursing and midwifery students was developed in a large urban Australian university, following a number of concerning reports by students on their experiences of bullying and aggression in clinical settings.
 The blended learning resource included interactive online learning modules, comprising film clips of realistic clinical scenarios, related readings, and reflective questions, followed by in-class role-play practice of effective responses to bullying and aggression.
 On completion of the blended learning resource 210 participants completed an anonymous survey (65.2% response rate).
 Qualitative data was collected and a thematic analysis of the participants' responses revealed the following themes: 'Engaging with the blended learning resource'; 'Responding to bullying' and 'Responding to aggression'.
 We assert that developing nursing and midwifery students' capacity to effectively respond to aggression and bullying, using a self-paced blended learning resource, provides a solution to managing some of the demands of the clinical setting.
 The blended learning resource, whereby nursing and midwifery students were introduced to realistic portrayals of bullying and aggression in clinical settings, developed their repertoire of effective responding and coping skills for use in their professional practice.

-Kelly, MA, Berragan, E, Husebø, SE & Orr, F 2016, 'Simulation in Nursing Education-International Perspectives and Contemporary Scope of Practice.', Journal of nursing scholarship : an official publication of Sigma Theta Tau International Honor Society of Nursing, vol. 48, no. 3, pp. 312-321.View/Download from: UTS OPUS or Publisher's site
+Kelly, MA, Berragan, E, Husebø, SE & Orr, F 2016, 'Simulation in Nursing Education-International Perspectives and Contemporary Scope of Practice.', Journal of nursing scholarship : an official publication of Sigma Theta Tau International Honor Society of Nursing, vol. 48, no. 3, pp. 312-321.View/Download from: Publisher's site

 This article provides insights and perspectives from four experienced educators about their approaches to developing, delivering, and evaluating impactful simulation learning experiences for undergraduate nurses.
 A case study format has been used to illustrate the commonalities and differences of where simulation has been positioned within curricula, with examples of specialized clinical domains and others with a more generic focus.
 The importance of pedagogy in developing and delivering simulations is highlighted in each case study.
 A range of learning theories appropriate for healthcare simulations are a reminder of the commonalities across theories and that no one theory can account for the engaging and impactful learning that simulation elicits.Creating meaningful and robust learning experiences through simulation can benefit students' performance in subsequent clinical practice.
 The ability to rehearse particular clinical scenarios, which may be difficult to otherwise achieve, assists students in anticipating likely patient trajectories and understanding how to respond to patients, relatives, and others in the healthcare team.

-Orr, FR, Kellehear, KJ, Armari, E, Pearson, A & Holmes, D 2013, 'The distress of voice-hearing: The use of simulation for awareness, understanding and communication skill development in undergraduate nursing education', Nurse Education in Practice, vol. 13, no. 6, pp. 529-535.View/Download from: UTS OPUS or Publisher's site
+Orr, FR, Kellehear, KJ, Armari, E, Pearson, A & Holmes, D 2013, 'The distress of voice-hearing: The use of simulation for awareness, understanding and communication skill development in undergraduate nursing education', Nurse Education in Practice, vol. 13, no. 6, pp. 529-535.View/Download from: Publisher's site

 Role-play scenarios are frequently used with undergraduate nursing students enrolled in mental health nursing subjects to simulate the experience of voice-hearing.
 However, role-play has limitations and typically does not involve those who hear voices.
 This collaborative project between mental health consumers who hear voices and nursing academics aimed to develop and assess simulated voice-hearing as an alternative learning tool that could provide a deeper understanding of the impact of voice-hearing, whilst enabling students to consider the communication skills required when interacting with voice-hearers.
 Simulated sounds and voices recorded by consumers on mp3 players were given to eighty final year nursing students undertaking a mental health elective.
 Students participated in various activities whilst listening to the simulations.
 Seventy-six (95%) students completed a written evaluation following the simulation, which assessed the benefits of the simulation and its implications for clinical practice.
 An analysis of the students' responses by an external evaluator indicated that there were three major learning outcomes: developing an understanding of voice-hearing, increasing students' awareness of its impact on functioning, and consideration of the communication skills necessary to engage with consumers who hear voices.